 AT is an umbrella term for products and services that maintain or improve an individual’s functioning and independence.
 AT can also prevent impairments and secondary health conditions.
 Examples include wheelchairs, prostheses, walking sticks, hearings aids, visual aids, and specialised computer software and hardware that can increase mobility, hearing, vision, or communication capacities.

-AHA will use a mixed-methods approach to conduct the review over two stages:
+AHA used a mixed-methods approach to conduct the review over two stages:

-This review will also inform AHA’s evaluation of the reablement trial for the Commonwealth Home Support Program.
+This review also informed AHA’s evaluation of the reablement trial for the Commonwealth Home Support Program.

-AHA will look at ways to improve access to assistive technology and will develop options for a future service delivery and funding model.
+AHA identified ways to improve access to assistive technology and developed options for a future service delivery and funding model.